Ascension Saint Agnes Natural Fertility Care

 Is there an app I can use to do NFP?

 Apps are a great way of keeping track of your biological markers, but they cannot do NFP for you.
 Many of the apps were designed to help with achieving pregnancy, not avoiding pregnancy.
-It does makes a difference!
-Other apps use their own algorithms for determining the fertile phase, and these have not been studied in the medical literature.
+It does make a difference!
+Some apps use their own algorithms for determining the fertile phase, and these have not been studied in the medical literature.
 Here is a link that rates common Fertility Apps, courtesy of the group FACTS, an organization that educates medical professionals about NFP.11

 How do I learn NFP?